evansnyanney/EEG-Artifact-Detection-DLCNN/README.md

 pip install -r requirements.txt
 ```

-Place TUH EDF files and corresponding CSV annotations under `edf/` (any substructure is acceptable as long as file paths used in your environment are consistent).
+Data note: raw TUH data and large artifacts are excluded from version control.
+Download TUH separately and place the required EDF files and CSV annotations under a local folder named `edf/` (create it if needed).
+Any substructure is acceptable as long as file paths used in your environment are consistent.

 ## Repository Structure (selected)